- Martina SANDRONI (Chemistry Lab Manager), Science Building 108, +33 4 76 20 70 90

 The main lab facilities are located in the Science Building, with the Chemistry Laboratories on the first floor and the PSCM Laboratories on the second floor.
 In addition, three sample preparation laboratories can be found in the guide halls ILL7 and ILL22.

-If you wish to access the Chemistry, PSCM or guide hall laboratories to prepare or characterise your samples for an experiment, please request access on the ILL User Club when registering for the respective experiment (the request needs to be done only once for an experiment, not for each individual user).
+If you wish to access the Chemistry, PSCM or guide hall laboratories to prepare or characterise your samples for an experiment, please request access on the ILL User Club when registering the relevant experiment (the request needs only to be made once for an experiment, not for each individual user).
 Please do so well in advance of your experiment and supply detailed information.